ringosham/Lazer-exporter/README.md

 * macOS 10.6 and above
 * Any Linux distributions
   * The binary used is 32 bit.
 Please make sure you have the required libraries to enable 32 bit compatibility
-  * You will need to install OpenJFX to run this program

 ## Building